-I live in Calabasas and work part-time as an English

-I live in Calabasas and work part-time as an English instructor.
+instructor for Santa Monica College.
 My availability is flexible enough to schedule tutoring hours that can accommodate most students' needs.
 My belief is that learning and studying don't have to be tedious and boring - they can be fun and interesting.
 I hear students complain about learning stuff they'll never use in their real lives, so I encourage learning by using real-life examples (from technology, pop culture, social networking, music

 I would describe my tutoring style as versatile enough to work with a student's particular learning style.
 My objective as a tutor is to instill optimism (a good attitude is extremely helpful) and encourage confidence by developing competency in the material.
 These are goals which enable students to become independent thinkers and problem-solvers.